 Our Tyke program, for 7 & 8 year olds, is a great introduction to basketball with an emphasis on fun and basketball fundamentals.
-This program runs for one hour once a week, split division for girls and boys, runs mainly on Saturday mornings with the odd Monday and Friday night (depending on gym availability) from late September to February.
+This program is for one hour once a week, split division for girls and boys, runs mainly on Saturday mornings with the odd Monday and Friday night (depending on gym availability) from late September to February.
 There are separate divisions for boys and girls.
 Each one hour session consists of 30 minutes of skill introduction and development and 30 minutes of "scrimmaging" (non-competitive games.)
 It is not necessary to evaluate Tyke players as this is a non-competitive, development program.
 Each player will receive a team T-shirt which they will be able to keep.

 Basketball is a team sport so players are expected to attend all games and practices.